steenhulthin/DivideAmountWithCoins/readme.md

 * If all your coins are larger than the amount you need to make you are out of luck (and the number of ways make the given amount is zero).

 Now it is a matter of recursively using the formula until reaching one of the above conditions (and counting the number of times you go through the recursion).
+##Example

+How many way can I get the amount 15